s4ilor/ml-patterns/README.md

 # Hello there!
-This particular tutorial shows an example of how to use TensorFlow for Poets with Kaggle dataset.
+This particular tutorial shows an example of how to use TensorFlow for Poets with Kaggle dataset, using only Linux shell.
+No need for coding (this time!).

 If you haven't seen the source yet - check it out! https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/ \
 Much love for Google!